-The "Source" from which the signal - to be stored in a reference memory - originates can be selected by the INTENS knob (2) .
-Signals from the logic channels 3 and 4 can not be stored in a reference memory.
+The "Source" from which the signal - to be stored in a reference memory - originates can be selected by the INTENS knob.
+(2).

 9.2.1.2 Destination RE x

 There are 9 memory locations available into which reference signals from the selected source can be stored.
 Use the INTENS knob (2) for selection.